drone-ah/wordsonsand/blog/_posts/2011-04-25-java-object-size-in-memory.md

 worse with cache evictions and the adding of new items into the cache.

-The correct way to resolve this is to identify specific object types that
-\"overload\" the cache. i.e. items that have an large number of instances stored in the cache.
+The correct way to resolve this is to identify specific object types that "overload" the cache. i.e. items that have an large number of instances stored in the cache.
 Identifying classes that store a large number of items is easy enough - we just traverse the cache and count up the number of items.
 However, there might be a class that stores a smaller number of items but take a sizeable